bytefloater/autopkg-runner/README.md

 - Lists all AutoPkg recipe repositories with their remote URL and git status (up to date / N commits behind / unknown)
 - Add a repository by URL — runs `autopkg repo-add` in the background
 - Remove a repository — runs `autopkg repo-delete`
-- Update a repository inline — the row shows a spinner while `autopkg repo-update` runs, then refreshes with the new status without a page reload (HTMX swap)
+- Update a repository inline — the row shows a spinner while `autopkg repo-update` runs, then refreshes with the new status

 #### Recipe List